neverRare/butter/doc/language/reference.md

 baz = bar^;  -- access where bar refers to, which is foo
 ```

-TODO: explain lifetime and "no shared mutable" rule
+TODO: explain lifetime, mutability, and "no shared mutable" rule